-An estimated one in three American adults have high blood pressure, which over time will put them at a higher risk of heart attack or stroke.
+It's estimated that a third of American adults have high blood pressure, which puts them at a higher risk of heart attack or stroke.
 Too often, it's left too late.

 If having your blood pressure taken at the doctors fills you with dread, investing in a home monitor can take away a lot of the stress.
 It can also be a lot more convenient.
-Buying the best blood pressure monitor is a great way of keeping tabs on your body with health tech, and helps to avoid a nasty surprise at the doctors.
+Buying one of the best blood pressure monitors is a great way of keeping tabs on your body with health tech, and helps to avoid a nasty surprise at the doctors.

 trends or patterns, which can help you to make lifestyle changes more quickly.

 What's more, you can show your doctor your results, giving a much more rounded

 Until the likes of Apple, Fitbit, Microsoft and Samsung find a way to accurately pack the the tech to track blood pressure into a smartwatch, take a look at the top monitors below.
 And if you're new to the area and want to understand the basics of blood pressure monitoring, make sure to comb through the section below, too.